karsonkalt/data_structures/big_o.md

 1. Worst case only.
 Not average, not best, the worst.
 2. Remove constants
-3. Different terms for inputs
+3. Different variables for inputs (e.g. O(a + b))
 4. Drop non-dominants

 If go through the array twice, you might think it is O(2n), but you drop constants, so it is just O(n).
 Remember this is because we are just looking for how things scale roughly.

 [Watch Gayle McDowell's Big O Notation Video on YouTube](https://www.youtube.com/watch?v=v4cd1O4zkGw&ab_channel=HackerRank)

+Anything that happens after each other is added.
+Anything nested is multiplied.

 ## O(n) Linear Time